calaldees/teachingWorkshops/teacherTraining/inclusion.md

 * [Cognitive Abilities Test (CAT) Guidance: TEACHER GUIDANCE](https://www.gl-assessment.co.uk/media/352577/29759-cat4-uk-combined-v10.pdf)
     * Read the _What is CAT4?_ pg7 to pg16
     * Read _What CAT4 tells you_ pg112 to pg 118
+    * Make notes on
+        * What are the different buckets of questions?
+        * What are the buckets for?
+        * What is a good CAT score? what is a weak CAT score?
 * Compare prepared to consider how we can adapt our Computing teaching to be inclusive to all learners.
     * Consider ITT CCF 5.4.
         * > Adaptive teaching is less likely to be valuable if it causes the teacher to artificially create distinct tasks for different groups of pupils or to set lower expectations for particular pupils.